minshuochen/GSOC2021_test/README.md

 - Medium:

-- Hard: The sample code can be found in matrix_multiplication.c.
-The following is a demonstration of running the sample code.
+- Hard: Sample code can be found in matrix_multiplication.c.

-> Enter rows and column for the first matrix: 2
+> Enter rows and columns for the first matrix: 2

 > 3

-> Enter rows and column for the second matrix: 3
+> Enter rows and columns for the second matrix: 3

 > 2